vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 ## Xamarin to read, samples to read & research

+create drawer actions view
+	see swipeview and others
 CollectionView items reorder, drag & drop
 TableView for forms? see xamarin samples, create sample imput form
 	TableView for forms, create sample, review and update existing